What will the next 30 years look like for people with disabilities? Emerging technologies are rapidly changing the world of work.

-From the Section 508 refresh to progress around Section 501, the regulatory landscape influencing accessible information and communications technology (ICT) is ever evolving.
+From the Section 508 refresh to the 21st Century Integrated Digital Experience Act (IDEA), the regulatory landscape influencing accessible information and communications technology (ICT) is ever evolving.
 To help employers, employees, and technology providers learn about and understand the latest federal regulatory developments, Policy Matters provides policy analysis and news regarding laws and regulations, court decisions, and government resources related to the accessibility of technology used in all aspects of employment.

 As of February 2020, the Department of Justice (DOJ) entered into 175 settlement agreements addressing how the Americans with Disabilities Act (ADA) applies to ICT accessibility.
 Through these agreements, employers and other covered entities can understand DOJ priorities related to website and ICT accessibility and how to proactively comply with existing rules and guidance.